glaucia86/glaucia86/README.md

 ## Bio - Hi, Coders! 👋

-Glaucia Lemos is a Developer Advocate in JavaScript and TypeScript and A.I at Microsoft and a Software Engineer with over 10 years of development experience in JavaScript, TypeScript, and Node.js (BackEnd), as well as in .NET C#.
+Glaucia Lemos is a Software Engineer and former Developer Advocate at Microsoft, specializing in JavaScript/TypeScript and Artificial Intelligence.
+With over a decade of experience in backend development (Node.js, TypeScript, and .NET C#), she is dedicated to empowering developers to build AI-first applications using tools like Azure OpenAI, LangChain.js, and, Azure Container Apps and Azure Static Web Apps.

-She has both national and international experience working with small and large companies.
-Glaucia enjoys making contributions to Open Source projects projects in **[GitHub](https://github.com/glaucia86)**.
-She has been a Member and Contributor to the Node.js Foundation and the React Community, making contributions to the translations of the **[Nodejs.org](https://nodejs.org/en)** and **[Reactjs.org](https://react.dev/)** websites into Portuguese.
-She also voluntered and served as a Board Member for the **[WoMakersCode](https://womakerscode.org/)**.
-She is also a **[Prisma Ambassador](https://www.prisma.io/ambassador)**.
+She has inspired and educated over 100,000 developers globally through technical content, international workshops, and open-source initiatives.
+Glaucia led impactful projects such as the Contoso Real Estate modernization—optimizing more than 68,000 lines of code and driving Azure adoption among JavaScript developers.

+She is the creator and maintainer of Microblog AI, an open-source project that teaches how to build serverless, production-ready, AI-powered web applications using Remix, LangChain.js, and Azure services.
+She also contributes to strategic education initiatives like Generative AI for Beginners and has made numerous contributions to key repositories in the Microsoft Azure-Samples organization.

+As an active member of the Node.js and React communities, Glaucia has supported localization efforts and continuously advocates for diversity and inclusion in tech.
+Her mission is to bridge the gap between AI and the JavaScript ecosystem—making innovation accessible, secure, and inclusive for every developer.

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />